-I am both a licensed psychologist and licensed marriage and family therapist with over 29 years of experience.
+I am a licensed psychologist and have been working within the mental health field for about 20 years.
 Throughout that time, I have provided outpatient mental health services to clients with a wide variety of presenting concerns and problems.
-I also have the same amount of experience in performing psycho-diagnostic evaluations.
-I work with adolescents (ages 14 and older), adults, couples and families.
+I work with children, adolescents (ages 14 and older), adults, and families.
 I will only accept you for therapy if I believe I can help you achieve your stated goals.
 Further, I will only agree to do therapy with you if your presenting concern(s) fall within my range of competencies (see below).

-My educational background includes a Bachelor of Arts degree in psychology from Minnesota State University, Mankato (formerly referred to as Mankato State University) and a Master of Science degree in clinical psychology from Eastern Michigan University.
+My educational background includes a Bachelor of Arts degree in psychology from St. Cloud State University and a Master of Arts degree in Counseling and Psychological Services from St. Mary's University.

-I am licensed both by the MN Board of Psychology and by the MN Board of Marriage and Family Therapy.
-I am a full member of the Minnesota Psychological Association and an associate member of the American Psychological Association (APA) I comply with the ethical codes of those respective boards as well as the ethical standards established for psychologists by the APA.
+I am licensed by the MN Board of Psychology.
+I comply with the ethical codes of this board as well as the ethical standards established for psychologists by the American Psychological Association (APA).